vectorgrp/sil-kit/docs/usage/utilities.rst

    *  - Parameters
       - -v, --version                            Get version info.
         -h, --help                               Show the help of the SIL Kit Registry.
-        -i, --interactive                        Await user interaction before process ends.
-        -u, --listen-uri <silkit-uri>            The ``silkit://`` URI the registry should listen on.
+        -u, --listen-uri <silkitUri>             The ``silkit://`` URI the registry should listen on.
 Defaults to ``silkit://localhost:8500``.
         -g, --generate-configuration <path>      Generate a configuration file which includes the URI the registry listens on.
-        -d, --dashboard-uri <dashboard-uri>      The ``http://`` URI the data should be sent to.
+        -d, --dashboard-uri <uri>                The ``http://`` URI of the SIL Kit Dashboard to which data is sent.
         -l, --log <level>                        Log to stdout with level ``off``, ``critical``, ``error``, ``warn``, ``info``, ``debug``, or ``trace``.
 Defaults to ``info``.
         -c, --registry-configuration <filePath>  The configuration read from this file overrides the values specified on the command line.
+        -s, --use-signal-handler                 Terminate when an OS signal is received. **Deprecated:** Since v4.0.53, this is the default behavior.

    *  - Usage Example
       - .. code-block:: powershell